Musketeers vs. Panthers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Xavier vs. Pittsburgh: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 3 seed Xavier Musketeers (26-9) will take to the court against the No. 11 seed Pittsburgh Panthers (24-11) on Sunday with a spot in the Sweet 16 of the NCAA Tournament up for grabs.
-Xavier is a 4.5-point favorite to take a step forward in the bracket, which begins at 12:10 PM on CBS.
-The over/under is set at 152.5 for the matchup.
+The No. 3 seed Xavier Musketeers (26-9) and the No. 11 seed Pittsburgh Panthers (24-11) play in the NCAA Tournament with a ticket to the Sweet 16 of the Midwest Region bracket up for grabs on Sunday at Greensboro Coliseum, starting at 12:10 PM.
+Xavier is a 4.5-point favorite in the Round of 32 contest, which airs on CBS.
+The point total for the matchup is 152.5.

 Xavier vs. Pittsburgh Odds & Info